magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-38483-->

 *  Bundle product data that was previously missing is now included in the staging process.
-This resolves inconsistencies in product behavior when shoppers purchased a bundle product from the product listing page versus added it directly from a product page.
+This resolves inconsistencies in product behavior when shoppers purchased a bundle product from the product listing page versus adding it directly from a product page.

 <!--- MC-35717-->